muhammadmustf564-cyber/Python-Projects/Data-Processing/Sales-Data/Scripts/README.md

 # Sales-Data — Scripts

-This folder contains the Python script used to clean and process the sales dataset.
+This folder contains the Python script used to clean and process a dirty sales dataset using **Pandas**.

 ## Files

-* `sales_cleaning.py` — Python script that reads the dirty sales dataset, performs data-cleaning operations, and saves the cleaned data.
+* `sales_cleaning.py` — Python script that loads the dirty sales data, cleans it, calculates total amounts, and exports the cleaned data.
+* `sales_dirty_data.csv` — Raw sales dataset containing duplicate and missing values.

+## Data Cleaning Operations

+The script performs the following tasks:

+* Removes duplicate records
+* Fills missing `Price` values with the mean price
+* Fills missing `Quantity` values with the mode
+* Creates a `Total_Amount` column
+* Exports cleaned data to CSV
+* Exports cleaned data to Excel
+* Displays the cleaned dataset in the terminal

+## Output Files

+After running the script, it creates:

+* `sales_clean_data.csv`
+* `sales_clean_data.xlsx`

+## Technologies Used

+* Python
+* Pandas

 ## Purpose

-The script demonstrates practical data-cleaning tasks using Python and Pandas, including preparing raw data and exporting the cleaned results into CSV and Excel formats.
+This project demonstrates practical **data cleaning and processing using Python and Pandas**, including handling missing values, removing duplicates, creating calculated columns, and exporting cleaned datasets.